tuunit/mkdocs-drawio/README.md

 ## How it works

+1. mkdocs generates the html per page
+2. `mkdocs-drawio` attaches to the `on_post_page` event.
+For more details, please have a look at the [event lifecycle documentation](https://www.mkdocs.org/dev-guide/plugins/#events)
+3. Adds the drawio viewer library
+4. Searches through the generated html for all `img` tags that have a source of type `.drawio`
-After mkdocs has generated the html for your documentation, this plugin adds the necessary drawio javascript library.
-Searches for `img` tags with a file ending of `*.drawio` and replaces them with the appropiate `mxgraph` html block.
-For further details, please have a look at the [official drawio.com documentation](https://www.drawio.com/doc/faq/embed-html).
+5. Replaces the found `img` tags with `mxgraph` html blocks (actual drawio diagram content).
+For more details, please have a look at the [official drawio.com documentation](https://www.drawio.com/doc/faq/embed-html).

 ## Contribution guide